Focus on WMU Emphasis: February 10–16, 2014

 - Encourage your pastor to preach sermons on missions.
 Acts 4:12-20 is a good place to start.
 Encourage invitations for mission service.

-- Look for opportunities to enlist and include the un-involved in an activity provided by WMU (families, prayer, mission action, witnessing, learning marathons, Children’s Ministry Day, Christmas in August).
+- Look for opportunities to include those not currently involved in missions in an activity provided by WMU (families, prayer, mission action, witnessing, learning marathons, Children’s Ministry Day, Christmas in August).